 PhD Candidate in Political Science

 Justin Haner is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in international relations and comparative politics.
 He has a strong background and interest in global governance and international security.
-Justin currently teaches International Relations and Research Methods at Northeastern.
+Justin has taught International Relations and Research Methods at Northeastern.